qtnc/swan/docs/embedding.md

 fiber.pop();
 ```

+The IO and Date modules of the CLI give more elaborated examples of C++ API made available to scripts.

 ## Multithreading
 Unless compilation has been done with the NO_MUTEX option, multithreading is supported but limited.
 There are two ways in which you can handle multithreading, each with advantages and drawbacks: